Updated on December 16, 2022. Medical content reviewed by Dr. Shatha Atiya.

 Physical injury often happens after an accident, like when you sprain a muscle or it can result from overexertion.

 In many instances, chronic pain develops when there is significant damage to the nerves.
 So, even after the physical injury heals, you may continue to experience that pain.
 Owing to the extent of the damage, the nerves continue to send pain signals to the brain long after the physical recovery.

 The solution?
 Using pain medication that suppresses these pain receptors and stops them from sending these signals, and of course plenty of rest.

-Medical conditions such as arthritis, fibromyalgia, multiple sclerosis, irritable bowel syndrome, and cancer can cause long-lasting severe pain.
+Medical conditions such as arthritis, fibromyalgia, multiple sclerosis, irritable bowel syndrome (IBS), and cancer can cause long-lasting severe pain.

 In the case of cancer, for example, chemotherapy treatment causes patients to experience awful side effects.
-Among them, chronic pain.
+Among them is chronic pain.